No-bake Rich Chocolate mint bars

 Method

-2. Remove from heat and set aside 1/8 of a cup of chocolate to a piping bag, for the chocolate drizzle topping.
+- Set aside ¼ cup of the. chocolate to a piping bag, for the chocolate drizzle topping at the end.

-3. To the remainder of the melted chocolate, add the egg and icing sugar.
-Mix well to combine.
+- To the remainder of the melted chocolate, stir in one egg until the chocolate starts to thicken.

-5. Place the mixture into a square 8 in. square baking dish and press the mixture out evenly on all sides.
-(If the mixture is sticking to your fingers, wet them lightly with water and continue to press out the chocolate base.)
+5. Place into a square 8 in. square baking dish and press the mixture out evenly.

 6. Place the base into the refrigerator to chill.

-7. Meanwhile, cream ¼ cup of softened butter with the icing sugar.
+7. Meanwhile, cream ¼ cup of softened butter with 2 cups icing sugar until light and fluffy.

-8. Add in the milk and a few drops of food colouring.
-Continue to beat until you have a smooth spreadable consistency.
+8. Beat in the milk and a few drops of food colouring, until you have a smooth, thick, spreadable consistency.

 9. Spread the mixture on top of the base.